gonzal0lguin/gonzal0lguin.github.io/_posts/2023-12-26-RGB-2d-mapping.md

 >- The project will be 100\% simulated in Gazebo and be based in ROS Noetic, using the provided simulation of the [Panther](https://husarion.com/manuals/panther/) robot by Husarion.
 >- No SLAM algorithm will be used to correct for odometry drift and feature-matching or map closure.
 Only odometry will be used to create the maps.
 >- Segmentation will be performed by a custom-trained network (more below).
 In order to rapidly obtain training image pairs, an exact copy of the simulation worlds will be used, but containing only plain colors of the target classes.
->-

 ## Custom worlds

 It is decided to create three environments with common objects found in a city, such as houses, traffic lights, signage, cones, cars, trees, etc. To simplify training, an exact copy of the worlds is created, and the .world files are modified so that each object is assigned the color of a specific class.
 With this setup, there are the original versions of the worlds and a "segmented" version, which streamlines the dataset generation.
-Table (1) presents the colors used for the chosen classes, which total 6 + 1.
+The table below presents the colors used for the chosen classes, which total 6 + 1.

 <center>
 <style type="text/css">